IBM/qradar-multitenant-app/README.md

 1. Login to ibm cloud from your terminal

-2. Select the target group
+Select the target group
-a. ibmcloud target -g `${target_group_name}`
+2. ibmcloud target -g `${target_group_name}`

-3. Select the project created where you want to deploy the function
+Select the project created where you want to deploy the function
-    a. ibmcloud ce project select -n `${project_name}`
+3. ibmcloud ce project select -n `${project_name}`

-4. Deploy the code-engine plugin in the terminal with the following command
+Deploy the code-engine plugin in the terminal with the following command
-    a. ibmcloud plugin install code-engine
+4. ibmcloud plugin install code-engine

-5. To create the nodejs function in code engine
+To create the nodejs function in code engine
-    a. ibmcloud ce fn create --name `${function_name}` --runtime nodejs-18 --build-source .
+5. ibmcloud ce fn create --name `${function_name}` --runtime nodejs-18 --build-source .

-    To update the function
+To update the same function
-    a. ibmcloud ce fn update --name `${function_name}` --runtime nodejs-18 --build-source .
+6. ibmcloud ce fn update --name `${function_name}` --runtime nodejs-18 --build-source .

 ## Adding Environment Variables in IBM Code Engine